Java PDF Form Annotations: Create Interactive PDFs That Users Actually Want to Fill Out

 replies.add(reply2);

-Step 4: Create and Configure the TextField Annotation
+Step 4: Configure Your TextField Annotation

 TextFieldAnnotation textField = new TextFieldAnnotation();